4e6/text-icu-static-example/README.md

 	not a dynamic executable
 ```

+By adding `-lstdc++`, gcc produced a static `test` executable.

-There is also CMake build that can be invoked with:
+There is also CMake build that works with nix:

 ``` bash
 $ nix-bulid test.nix